operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/tutorial.md

 - Go through the [installation guide][install-guide].
 - User authorized with `cluster-admin` permissions.
+- An accessible image registry for various operator images (ex. [hub.docker.com](https://hub.docker.com/signup), [quay.io](https://quay.io/)) and be logged in in your command line environment.
+  - `example.com` is used as the registry Docker Hub namespace in these examples.
+  Replace it with another value if using a different registry or namespace.
+  - The registry/namespace must be public, or the cluster must be provisioned with an [image pull secret][k8s-image-pull-sec] if the image namespace is private.

 ## Overview

 We will create a sample project to let you know how it works and this sample will:

-- Create a Memcached Deployment if it doesn't exist
+- Create a Nginx Deployment if it doesn't exist
-- Ensure that the Deployment size is the same as specified by the Memcached CR spec
+- Ensure that the Deployment size is the same as specified by the Nginx CR spec
-- Update the Memcached CR status using the status writer with the names of the memcached pods
+- Update the Nginx CR status using the status writer with the names of the CR's pods

 ## Create a new project